This colourful roasted tomato soup is simplicity itself to make. Served with garlic and thyme croutons, its delicious served hot cold.

 Meanwhile make the croutons.

 - Place 1 clove of chopped garlic and the leaves from a few sprigs of thyme into a pestle and mortar and season with salt and pepper.
-Pound to blend, then add 3 tbsp extra vrigin olive oil.
+Pound to blend, then add 3 tablespoon extra vrigin olive oil.

 - Brush the flavoured oil over both sides of the bread.
 Place on a baking sheet.
 Bake in the oven for 12 to 15 minutes until crisp and golden.